Skip to Main Content

 4. Because a peer-reviewed journal will not publish articles that fail to meet the standards established for a given discipline, peer-reviewed articles that are accepted for publication should exemplify the best research practices in a field (to learn more about peer review practices in the sciences, read this article from Harvard University.

-Some databases (such as OneSearch@IU) allow you to filter results by Peer-reviewed articles.
+Some databases (such as OneSearch@IU) allow you to filter results by peer-reviewed articles.
 It good practice to double check the journals from which the articles come to make sure that it is peer-reviewed (if this is what you are looking for).
 You can do this by googling the name of the journal.
 You can also refer to the following image when trying to determine if an article is peer-reviewed:

 Types of Sources

-• are published by academic institutions or scholarly platforms
+• are published by academic institutions or scholarly platforms.

-• use scholarly, technical language
+• use scholarly, technical language.

-• include a full bibliography of sources cited in the article
+• include a full bibliography of sources cited in the article.

-• have minimal ads or other promotional material, usually for scholarly products (e.g., books) or field-related products
+• have minimal ads or other promotional material, usually for scholarly products (e.g., books) or field-related products.

-Examples of scholarly sources, including journals and books
+Examples of scholarly sources, including journals and books.

-Video: Vanderbilt University, Scholarly vs. Popular Periodicals.
-(2017)
+Video: Scholarly vs. Popular Periodicals.
+Vanderbilt University (2017).

-• are published by magazines, newspapers, websites, blogs, and government agencies
+• are published by magazines, newspapers, websites, blogs, and government agencies.

-• are written by anyone (often journalists, freelancers, sometimes experts) for the general public
+• are written by anyone (often journalists, freelancers, sometimes experts) for the general public.

-• use familiar, non-technical language
+• use familiar, non-technical language.

-• rarely include sources, may offer links within publication or to similarly-focused sources
+• rarely include sources, may offer links within publication or to similarly-focused sources.

-• have ads for a variety of different products
+• have ads for a variety of different products.

 Popular article sources vs. scholarly article sources

-How do I find popular sources?
+How do I access popular sources?

-• Major U.S. Newspapers: Resource Guide: contains information about accessing the Chicago Tribune, Christian Science Monitor, the New York Times, Los Angeles Times, the Wall Street Journal, and more.
+• Major U.S. Newspapers: Resource Guide Contains information about accessing the Chicago Tribune, Christian Science Monitor, the New York Times, Los Angeles Times, the Wall Street Journal, and more.

-• National Geographic: A complete archive of National Geographic magazine, along with a cross-searchable collection of National Geographic books, maps, images and videos.
+• National Geographic A complete archive of National Geographic magazine, along with a cross-searchable collection of National Geographic books, maps, images and videos.

-• The New Yorker Digital Archive: Digital access to The New Yorker magazine.
+• The New Yorker Digital Archive Digital access to The New Yorker magazine.
 Includes commentary, criticism, essays, fiction, satire, cartoons, and poetry.

 • NPR (National Public Radio)

-• are published trade associations or vendors
+• are published trade associations or vendors.

-• are written by staff writers, professionals, journalists or vendors in the field for professionals in a specific trade or industry
+• are written by staff writers, professionals, journalists or vendors in the field for professionals in a specific trade or industry.

-• use field-specific technical language
+• use field-specific technical language.

-• rarely include sources, may offer short reference lists
+• rarely include sources, may offer short reference lists.

-• have ads geared for the specific industry
+• have ads geared for the specific industry.

 Finding Trade Publications